Apply for the Black Youth Development and Mentorship Program

 • check the weather and make sure your clothes will be appropriate, if you’re working outside

-• pack a lunch or snacks for your workday
+• pack a lunch and snacks for your workday

 Help with your application